zainabmelh/guide-articles/articles/Certificates/add-borders-around-your-elements/index.md

 ---
-title: "Add Borders Around your Elements"
+title: Add Borders Around Your Elements
-parent: "certificates-guide"
 ---
 CSS borders have attributes like `style`, `color` and `width`.

 For example, if we wanted to create a red, 5 pixel border around an HTML element, we could use this class: